apurbzz-1994/canvaslms-subaccount-visualiser/README.md

 This will launch the dashboard.

 ## Printing and PDF
-While this project does not include a third-party PDF library to export PDF copies of the generated graphs, a print template has been provided within the `print_template` folder so that the browser's print function can be utilised to create a PDF.
+While this project does not make use of a third-party PDF library to export PDF copies of the generated graphs, a print template has been provided within the `print_template` folder so that the browser's print function can be utilised to create a PDF.

 ### Steps
 1. Use the tool to copy the JSON data (by clicking the `Export JSON` button) for the graph that you wish to export as PDF:

     ![copy JSON from tool](/git_assets/print_step_1.png)

-2. In the `print_template` folder, open `data.js` and then paste the JSON after `const data =`.
+2. In the `print_template` folder, open `data.js` and then paste the JSON after `const data =`:

+    ```
+    const data = paste_your_json_here
+    ```

 3. Open the `print_template.html` file in your browser.
 This should give you a static version of the graph: